-Led by distinguished scholars, our Teacher Seminars are designed to give participants access to current scholarship and university resources in a variety of fields, to introduce them to innovative approaches to traditional ideas and subjects, to explore new pedagogical and curricular possibilities, and to provide a variety of cultural, social, and imaginative experiences, all in three of the cultural capitals of the world: Cambridge, Paris, and Oxford.
+Our Teacher Seminars are led by distinguished scholars.
+They are designed to give participants access to current scholarship and university resources in a variety of fields; to introduce them to innovative approaches to traditional ideas and subjects; to explore new pedagogical and curricular possibilities; and to provide a variety of cultural, social, and imaginative experiences, all in the world's greatest centers of culture and learning - including Boston, Cambridge, St Andrews, Paris, and Oxford.

-At the heart of the Teacher Seminars are elective Study Groups, each designed to provide an academic focus for the participan's experience, and to take advantage of the expertise of the Study Group leader.
+At the heart of the Teacher Seminars are elective Study Groups, each designed to provide an academic focus for the participant's experience, and to take advantage of the Study Group leader's expertise.

-The Boston Teacher Seminar, June 25 – July 1, 2017, is held in North Hall, a residence of Harvard Law School, perhaps the most famous of its kind in the world.
-Participants are immersed in all that Harvard, Cambridge, and indeed Boston have to offer, including their great museums and collections; laboratories where, each day, scientists push at new frontiers; and, above all, a vibrant and eclectic academic community.
+The Boston Teacher Seminar (June 26 - July 1) is held in North Hall, a residence of Harvard Law School.
+Teachers become part of all that Harvard, Cambridge, and Boston have to offer, including great museums and collections; laboratories where, each day, scientists push at new frontiers; and, above all, a vibrant and eclectic academic community.

-The Cambridge Teacher Seminar, June 30 - July 7, 2017, is held in Peterhouse, the oldest college at the University of Cambridge and one of the University's most intimate and picturesque institutions.
+The Cambridge Teacher Seminar (June 30 - July 7) is held in Peterhouse – the oldest college in the University of Cambridge.
 Here, teachers find an inspiring setting for intellectual reflection and cultural enrichment.
-The diverse program of plenary speakers and events makes accessible much of the scholarly wealth and academic history of the university.
+The diverse program of plenary speakers and events makes accessible much of the scholarly wealth and history of the University.

-The Oxford Teacher Seminar, July 23 – 30.
-2017, is held in Mansfield College, Oxford university.
-Participants have the unique opportunity to share in the academic and cultural traditions of this famous university.
-Teachers meet Rhodes Scholars, visit colleges, libraries and historic sites, and gain an insider’s feeling for the deeper resources behind the beauty and tradition of “the city of dreaming spires.”
+The Oxford Teacher Seminar (July 23 - July 30) is held in Mansfield College in the University of Oxford.
+Participants have the unique opportunity to share in the academic and cultural traditions of this famous institution.
+Teachers meet Rhodes Scholars; visit colleges, libraries, and historic sites; and gain an insider’s feeling for the deeper resources behind the beauty and tradition of “the city of dreaming spires.”